 - Some players call it this.
 Helps that there's sometimes an exploit that makes the boss a breeze. (safe zones, inability to attack at a distance, etc.)

 - A straight forward example is 5-2, Most players have a load of trouble with the level it's self, however, the Boss is pretty easy and is weak to both Fire and Magic.

-- World 4 in its entirety is the best example, as the world itself is one of the most challenging levels, with powerful enemies and plenty of places to fall to your death, yet each of the bosses is a complete joke.
+- World 4 in its entirety is one of the most challenging levels, with powerful enemies and plenty of places to fall to your death, yet each of the bosses is a complete joke.
 Adjudicator can be easily defeated by running around him clockwise, Old hero is BLIND, and the Storm King can be defeated effortlessly with the amazing tactic of hiding in the safe zone behind the runed house while carving him up with the Stormruler.

-- Dark Souls has more of the opposite, but a few areas play out this way.
+- Dark Souls I has more of the opposite, but a few areas play out this way.

 - Sen's Fortress is filled with traps, pitfalls, and horrid enemies.
 The boss can be easily soloed by an NPC phantom.

 - The Catacombs are filled with endlessly respawning skeletons, which are some of the nastiest enemies in the game, and deeper into the level are the even worse Wheel Skeletons.
 The boss of the area, Pinwheel, is considered an absolute joke, having so little HP and attacking so slowly that many players kill him their first time before he can even start attacking.